 If an Early Withdrawal occurs, we will (immediately following the Early Withdrawal) reduce the Protected Payment Base either on a proportionate basis or by the total withdrawal amount, whichever results in a lower Protected Payment Base.
-See example 5 in APPENDIX: COREINCOME ADVANTAGE SELECT (SINGLE) SAMPLE CALCULATIONS for a numerical example of the adjustments to the Protected Payment Base as a result of an Early Withdrawal.
+Early Withdrawals may have the effect of reducing future benefits by more than the dollar amount of the withdrawal.
+However, a withdrawal for advisory fees is not considered as an early withdrawal.
+See Example 5 in the APPENDIX: PORTFOLIO INCOME PROTECTOR (SINGLE & JOINT) SAMPLE CALCULATIONS for a numerical example of the adjustments to the Protected Payment Base as a result of an Early Withdrawal.